 You might do everything in the book and the client will still move on from you.
 Be sure to stay in touch and maintain an open dialogue with your client about their goals.
 These follow-ups might be as simple as bringing information or ideas that the client might find valuable to them.
 That way you’ll be the first to come to mind when something comes up.
 Or perhaps when their friend is hiring.

 I told you I have never had to find clients, right?
 Because I get referrals from clients all the time.
 At least 85% of all the brands I’ve worked with came via past and current client referrals.

-You can easily double your virtual assistant income just by targeting clients that need your services for the long haul, learning about their business and goals, connecting their business goals with the skills you have to offer and then increasing your rates.
+You can easily double your virtual assistant income just by targeting clients that need your services for the long haul, learning about their business and goals, connecting their business goals with the skills you have to offer.
+If you do that as well as offering high-end services and then increasing your rates.
 So you don’t end up trading hours for naira.
 As the client relationship grows, the work done can grow to many times the size of that initial project you were hired for.

 Over To You

 Do you use any of the strategies I shared above to double your virtual assistant income?
 Are there any strategies you use that I don’t know about?
 Kind share with me in the comment section below and I would be happy to try them out and upgrade the information in this post.